mcmadhatter/Ninja-LWRF-Energy/README.md

 Todo
 =======
-* Add the rest of the Lightwave RF actuator types.
-* Add support for getting your personalised config from the LWRF website and storing it in the ninja config.
 * Add some new Gists to control LWRF objects
 * Add support for 433Mhz Lightwave RF devices without needing to use udp via the wifi box.
 * Tidy up the code.